 Arthur Jensen, Senior Associate Dean/Professor, College of Visual and Performing Arts, 315-443-5890, email@example.com

-Faculty from schools/colleges across campus, in addition to Michael Evans, and Susan Conklin (part-time instructors)
+Faculty from schools/colleges across campus, in addition to Michael Evans and Bart Murphy (part-time instructor).

-The Creative Leadership program develops 4 areas of competency by choosing from courses in several schools and colleges.
-Course descriptions can be found in sections for the following schools and colleges: Falk College (health and wellness); Information Studies; Management (entrepreneurship, strategic human resources); Maxwell School (anthropology, public affairs, sociology); and Visual and Performing Arts (communication and rhetorical studies, design).
 Understand the importance of professional relationships, networking and how to establish and manage a local and global workforce.
-Recognize the difficulty and conflict in professionals situations, analyze possible causes, and propose creative scenarios for resolution.
+Recognize the difficulty and conflict in professional situations, analyze possible causes, and propose creative scenarios for resolution.
 Problem-solve, manage collaborative diverse teams.
 Develop tasks and work processes for desired organizational outcomes, ability to work face-to-face or virtually.

 BPS students must declare a program of study by the time they have reached junior standing, in a meeting with a University College Academic Advisor.